laravel/vs-code-extension/README.md

 # Official Laravel VS Code Extension

-## Intro

-This is the beta version of the official Laravel VS Code Extension.
+> **Note:** This extension is currently in Open Beta Testing.
+Please refer to the [support instructions](./SUPPORT.md) on how to file a bug report or feature request.

 Below you'll find a list of features as well as a roadmap with features we will be integrating soon.

-### Of Note
+**Please Note:**

 -   This extension will occasionally boot your app in the background to collect information about your app for use in autocompletion, linking, hovering, and diagnostics
 -   When you first install the extension it will download a small binary to your machine, we use this binary for PHP parsing

+## Features

 A non-exhaustive list of features covered in the extension:

-## App Bindings
+### App Bindings

 ```php
 app('auth')